Ag is a fast, scriptable anagram generator. These notes describe how to use the

 ag.savelexicon(filepath)

-Saves the current lexicon in the given file.
 A non-absolute path is relative to the current working directory.

 Example: ag.savelexicon("mylexicon.lex")